reporkey/Tweets-Analysis-TheDeadlySins/README.md

 ```
-To run the program, simply enter .
-[Your openstack src file]; ansible-playbook --ask-become-pass -i [Your hosts file] [Your Ansible Playbook]<br>
+To run the program, Run: ".
+[Your openstack src file]; ansible-playbook --ask-become-pass -i [Your hosts file] [Your Ansible Playbook] "
-OR followe the template provided under Script/ <br>
+OR followe the template provided under Script/
 and enter bash run-nectar.sh (with your variables replaced)
 ```